mskim0401/SU2/README.md

 Ongoing process:: Results Validation

 This Branch is from SU2 FIML branch by J. Holland. <br />
-Because SU2 v5.0 does not support axisymmetric problem, source code was modified as SU2 v7 does.
-Some bugs in SU2 v5.0 are fixed.
+To ensure axisymmetric problem in SU2 v5.0 that has a viscous source term issue, source code was modified from SU2 v7.
+Some bugs in SU2 v5.0 are also fixed.

 See below pull requests.<br />
 Viscous axisymmetric source term: https://github.com/su2code/SU2/pull/1106/commits<br />